nglasl/silverstripe-fusion/README.md

 The fusion tags are immediately available to pages out of the box, allowing searchable content tagging for both content authors and users.

-To enable tagging for a custom data object:
+To enable tagging for a data object:

 ```yaml
 DataObjectName: